State Financial Aid Programs

 Accelerated Study in Associate Programs (ASAP)

-ASAP assist students in earning their associate degree within three years by providing comprehensive advisement, career development, academic support, and financial resources, including waivers for tuition and fees (for students in receipt of financial aid), MTA MetroCards, and textbook vouchers.
-To learn more about ASAP eligibility, visit ares.mec.cuny.edu/academic-affairs/asap.
+ASAP assist students in earning their associate degree within three years by providing comprehensive advisement, career development, academic support, and financial resources, including waivers for tuition and fees (for students in receipt of financial aid), MTA MetroCards, and additional financial assistance to defray the cost of textbooks.
+To learn more about ASAP eligibility, visit: https://www.mec.cuny.edu/academic-affairs/asap/

 Students who are Delinquent or in Default